 Titration Policy: Titration due to non-compliance is per Physician order when the Medicaid Member is found to be non-compliant during treatment.
-Titration must be completed within four (4) weeks of the physicians order to stop medication assisted treatment.
-Vivitrol will be discontinued immediately due to non-compliance.
+Titration must be completed within four weeks of the physicians order to stop medication assisted treatment.
+Vivitrol® will be discontinued immediately due to non-compliance.

 Any physician that prescribes medication under the Non-Methadone Medication Assistance Treatment must have a plan in place for when they are unavailable to address any medical issues or medication situations that should arise.
 The Physician must work with another physician that has a DEA-X. The physician taking responsibility for prescribing and monitoring the member's treatment while the primary physician is unavailable must have a degree as a Medical Doctor and/or Doctor of Osteopathic Medicine.
 Must be licensed, board certified and in good standing in the state of West Virginia.
-Requirements for the Drug Addiction Treatment Act of 2000 (DATA 2000) must be met by the physician unless indicated by Substance Abuse Mental Health Services Administration (SAMHSA).
-The physician must be an enrolled WV Medicaid provider so that treatment is not interrupted for any reason for Medicaid Members participating in this service.
+Requirements for the Drug Addiction Treatment Act of 2000 (DATA 2000) must be met by the physician must be an enrolled WV Medicaid provider so that treatment is not interrupted for any reason for Medicaid Members participating in this service.
 If a physician fails to have a plan in place a hold will be placed on all Rx authorizations.
-At no time is a Nurse Practitioner or a Physician's Assistant to prescribe Suboxone®.
+At no time is an APRN or a Physician's Assistant to prescribe Suboxone®.